Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Evaluation

 \subsubsection{Exploit generation and loss estimation}

-For each contract with identified vulnerabilities, we generate and validate exploits, and compute the loss for realized exploits. \revision{ In total, we successfully exploit \confirmedbugs out of \identifiedbugs vulnerable contracts through local simulation.
+For each contract with identified vulnerabilities, we generate and validate exploits, and compute the loss for realized exploits.
+In total, we successfully exploit \confirmedbugs out of \identifiedbugs vulnerable contracts through local simulation.
 This can be compared to state-of-the-art tools such as JACKAL, which only succeeded in exploiting 31 of the 529 contracts it flagged as vulnerable \cite{gritti2023confusum}.
 Indeed, previous work highlights that even when an exploit cannot be automatically generated, the input code is not necessarily safe.
 Rather, that may be because generating the correct inputs to trigger the vulnerability at hand may be highly time consuming.
-Thus, prior work recommends manual analysis when encountering such cases in practice \cite{gritti2023confusum}. } \done \done This goes to show that automatic exploit generation, when successful, serves to lower the amount of manual work when compared to using tools which lack this capability altogether, like Mythril \cite{mythril}, Securify~\cite{tsankov2018securify}, and Slither~\cite{feist2019slither}.
-To better understand why exploits are sometimes not generated, we manually inspect 100 randomly selected contracts.
+Thus, prior work recommends manual analysis when encountering such cases in practice \cite{gritti2023confusum}.
+This shows that automatic exploit generation, when successful, serves to lower the amount of manual work when compared to using tools which lack this capability altogether, like Mythril \cite{mythril}, Securify~\cite{tsankov2018securify}, and Slither~\cite{feist2019slither}.

+\parhead{Exploit synthesis limitations} To better understand why exploits are sometimes not generated for contracts labeled as vulnerable, we manually inspect 100 randomly selected contracts.
 In 65 cases, this is due to multiple \texttt{CALL} instructions along the exploit path that require precise parameter constraints.
-The remaining 35 cases likely stem from Greed's inability to generate correct parameter constraint generation.
-The complexity involved in generating parameter constraints is thus a prime target for high-impact future work.
+The remaining 35 cases likely stem from Greed's inability to generate correct parameter constraints.
+The complexity of generating parameter constraints is thus a target for future work.

-Among the \confirmedbugs exploits, 141 require attackers to control \texttt{tx.origin} (e.g., through phishing attacks), while the rest have no such requirement.
-Additionally, 162 of the exploits target contracts with control flow obfuscation (i.e., Gigahorse measures their code coverage as below 50\%).
+\parhead{Component contribution to verified exploits} We further break down which components of \name enable the 394 verified exploits.
+Among them, 178 exploits require control-flow deobfuscation to recover an analyzable CFG, and 209 involve \textit{risky} but not fully controllable \texttt{CALL}s that nonetheless execute successfully in our local validation environment.
+In addition, historical transactions help identify 308 potentially vulnerable contracts that are missed by the full-symbolic baseline; due to the constraints of our exploit synthesis strategy, 24 of these result in verified exploits.

+Beyond component-level ablation, we analyze the properties of the \confirmedbugs exploits themselves.
+Among these exploits, 141 require the attacker to control \texttt{tx.origin}, for example through phishing-style attacks, while the remaining exploits do not rely on such control.